Libyan officials: Airstrike kills 7 workers in Tripoli

 Malek Merset, a spokesman with the ministry, told The Associated Press that the dead included five workers from Bangladesh, and two Libyan nationals.

-The airstrike also wounded at least 15 foreign workers, mostly from Niger and Bangladesh, who were taken to nearby hospitals for urgent treatment.
+The airstrike also wounded at least 33 workers, mostly from Niger and Bangladesh, who were taken to nearby hospitals for urgent treatment, Merset said.

 Footage shared online showed wounded people with bandages and blood on their legs on stretchers before being taken by ambulances to hospitals.